 Workers of color face barriers

 EEOC Chicago Regional Attorney Gregory Gochanour said, “African-Americans have faced and still face barriers in being hired at upscale restaurants, especially in visible, and often well-paid, positions such as server.
 That is why the recruiting and hiring relief in this decree is so important.
-It will lead directly to qualified blacks being hired for front- and back-of-the-house positions, helping to remedy past discrimination by Rosebud and ensuring equal employment opportunities for future African-American applicants.”
+It will lead directly to qualified blacks being hired for front- and back-of-the-house positions, helping to remedy past discrimination and ensuring equal employment opportunities for future African-American applicants.”

 A 2014 report by Restaurant Opportunities Centers United found that discrimination and occupational segregation pervades the restaurant industry and prevents many workers of color and women from obtaining the industry’s living-wage positions.
 “Although workers of color account for almost 45% of the restaurant industry’s workforce nationwide — compared to 33% of the rest of the economy — they are largely underrepresented in the highest-paid, coveted front-of-the-house positions, known as Tier I positions,” according to the report.